mmarse/QuotationHelper/README.md

 6) Click on the "Load Quotations" button.

-7) Click on the "Print out this round!" button to use your browser's internal print engine to print a slip of quotations.
+7) Click on the "Print out this round!" button to use your browser's internal print engine to print a sheet of quotations.

 8) Cut the sheet into separate slips, and you're ready to go.